-Aspect Guidance description Report section Remark Aspect B6: Product R esponsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-Product Responsibility KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons Product Responsibility During the Reporting Year, the Group did not experience any product recall due to safety or health reasons.
-KPI B6.2 Number of products and service related complaints received and how they are dealt with Product Responsibility KPI B6.3 Description and practices relating to observing and protecting intellectual property rights Product Responsibility KPI B6.4 Description of quality assurance process and recall procedures Product Responsibility See remark B6.1 for recall procedures.
-KPI B6.5 Description of customer data protection and privacy policies, how they are implemented and monitored Product Responsibility
+Aspect Guidance description Report section Remark Aspect B6: Product R esponsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer Product Responsibility relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Product Responsibility During the Reporting Year, the Group did not experience any product recall due to safety or health reasons.
+KPI B6.2 Number of products and service related complaints received and how they are dealt with.
+Product Responsibility KPI B6.3 Description and practices relating to observing and protecting intellectual property rights.
+Product Responsibility KPI B6.4 Description of quality assurance process and recall procedures.
+Product Responsibility KPI B6.5 Description of customer data protection and privacy policies, and how they are implemented and monitored.
+Product Responsibility

-Aspect Guidance description Report section Remark Aspect B7: Anti-corru ption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-Prevention of bribery, extortion, fraud and money laundering KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the case Prevention of bribery, extortion, fraud and money laundering KPI B7.2 Description of preventive measures and whistleblowing procedures, how they are implemented and monitored Prevention of bribery, extortion, fraud and money laundering Aspect B8: Communit ty Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-Community Investment KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport) Community Investment KPI B8.2 Resources contributed (e.g. money or time) to the focus area Community Investment
+Aspect Guidance description Report section Remark Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer Prevention of bribery, extortion, fraud and money laundering relating to bribery, extortion, fraud and money laundering.
+KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+Prevention of bribery, extortion, fraud and money laundering KPI B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
+Prevention of bribery, extortion, fraud and money laundering KPI B7.3 Description of anti-corruption training provided to directors and staff.
+Prevention of bribery, extortion, fraud and money laundering Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+Community Investment KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
+Community Investment KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
+Community Investment